agda/agda/doc/user-manual/language/cubical.lagda.rst

    Path : ∀ {ℓ} (A : Set ℓ) → A → A → Set ℓ
    Path A a b = PathP (λ _ → A) a b

-The central notion of equality is hence heterogeneous.
+The central notion of equality in Cubical Agda is hence heterogeneous (which is sometimes called "John Major equality").
 To define paths we use λ-abstractions and to apply them we use regular application.
 For example, this is the definition of the constant path:

 .. code-block:: agda

   refl : ∀ {ℓ} {A : Set ℓ} {x : A} → Path A x x
   refl {x = x} = λ i → x

-Although they use the same syntax, a path is not a function.
+Although they use the same syntax, a path is not exactly the same as a function.
 For example, the following is not valid:

 .. code-block:: agda